atkinssamuel/arxiv-sorter/README.md

 # arXiv Sorter

 This repository allows you to get a curated feed of research articles according to your research goals.
-Each morning, it will send you an email with 7 recommendations according to the details you provide in `context/prompt.txt` and the subjects you specify in `context/subjects.txt`.
+Each morning, it will send you an email with ranked paper recommendations according to the details you provide in `context/prompt.txt` and the subjects you specify in `context/subjects.txt`.

 ![sample email](images/sample-email.png)